dxatscale/sfpowerkit/README.md

 OPTIONS
   -f, --folder=folder                             comma separated list of folders to scan for profiles.
 If ommited, all folders in the package directories will be used.
   -n, --profilelist=profilelist                   comma separated list of profiles.
 If ommited, all the profiles found in the folder(s) will be synchronized
+  -d, --delete                                    set this flag to delete profile files that does not exist in the org.
   -u, --targetusername=targetusername             username or alias for the target org; overrides default target org --apiversion=apiversion                         override the api version used for api requests made by this command --json                                          format output as json